Pimento Cheese

 Cream cheese, seasonings, and other ingredients in a food processor.

-Cream cheese processor with seasonings.
+Cream cheese mixture in the processor blended with seasonings.

 Shredded cheese in a food processor.

+Step 4: Mix the Pimento Cheese Ingredients.
 Transfer the contents of the food processor to a large mixing bowl and add the diced pimentos.

 Bowl of unmixed pimento cheese ingredients.